 If you know Join already, and you are also a Tasker fan, you probably should look into getting a $5 Raspberry Pi and NodeRED (pre-installed by default).
 I know it may sound scary if you never had any experience with programming.
 NodeRED makes it super easy with nodes & flows approach to coding.

-Offloading some of your tasks to Raspberry Pi server can save the power and CPU use of your Android device.
+Offloading some of your tasks to the Raspberry Pi server can save the power and CPU use of your Android device.
 This would be a $5 best spent!
 Yes, the NodeRED can run great on a Raspberry PI Zero!
+I used this software to make Google Home talk or interact with Alexa.
+You should give it a go if you are into home automation.

 Stay connected, I will write more once a polished version of the Join Nodes is available.
 I’m looking forward to the final release!